 Q: Where can I see the dogs and cats you have available for adoption?

 A: Click the "Adoptable Dogs & Cats" link at the top of the page.
-You can also see photos of the animals on our Facebook page or by visiting Petfinder.com.
-You can also visit the shelter during adoption hours (look on the "Home" page) or you may make an appointment for a non-open day.
-If you see an animal listed as "adoptable" on any of the sites we use, then they are still available.
-We mark animals adopted immediately once they leave our care.
-On occasion an adoption is pending, but it is usually noted as such.
+You can also see photos of the animals by visiting Petfinder.com or adoptapet.com.
+If you see an animal listed as "adoptable" on any of the sites we use, then we are still taking applications.
+We mark animals adopted as soon as it's final.
+On occasion an adoption is pending or a meet and greet is scheduled.
+You can still fill out an application however in case the adoption doesn't end up going through.

 Q: I'm interested in one of your adoptable dogs or cats, now what do I do?